shanshan0000/lundecpp/Readme.md

 Google First, Peers Second, Profs Last.

-Questions will be answered selectively.
+In the **WeChat group**, questions will be answered selectively.
 Questions won't be answered if:
 - they could be solved on a simple Google search
 - they are out of the scope of the course
-- well in advance in the progress of the course
+- they are well in advance in the progress of the course
 - professors think that it's not interesting for discussion
 - they are asked in personal WeChat chats